 Wood wall panels add a lot of character and interest to a room.
-Whether you use them as an accent or as the wall covering for the entire space, wood can really up your interior design game.
+Whether you use them as an accent or as the wall covering for the entire space, real wood panels can elevate your interior design game.
+There are many types of wood paneling to choose from, ranging from very light whitewashed options to rustic reclaimed wood planks.
+No matter your interior design style, we have a real wood wall plank to match!

-Dark wood wall panels can add even more depth and interest to a room.
-The key is to use them in the right way to keep an area from becoming too dark or too overwhelmed by the wood.
-The idea is to have the wood complement the space, rather than overtake it.
+Dark wood wall panels can add even more depth and interest to your home decor.
+The key is to use them in the right way to keep an area from becoming too dark or too overwhelmed by the dark brown wood.
+The idea is to have the wood grain complement the space, rather than overtake it.

 Dark Wood Wall Paneling Tips